-Spawning ground surveys identified summer steelhead and spring Chinook redds downstream of the Methow and Twisp rivers trap sites in some years.
+Spawning ground surveys identified summer steelhead and spring Chinook redds downstream of the Methow and Twisp river trap sites in some years.
 It was assumed that redds located downstream from each trap site did not contribute to production estimates calculated at upstream smolt traps.
 To calculate total production and emigration estimates for the populations, the egg-to-emigrant survival rates calculated for redds upstream of the trap were applied to the estimated number of eggs deposited downstream of the trap.
 Confidence intervals (95%) were adjusted in a similar manner.
-Total brood year emigration estimates were calculated by adding the estimated number of emigrants produced downstream of the trap to the estimate of emigrants produced upstream of the trap to the estimate of emigrants produced upstream of the trap to the estimate of emigrants produced upstream of the trap to the estimate of emigrants produced upstream of the trap to the estimate of emigrants produced upstream of the trap location.
+Total brood year emigration estimates were calculated by adding the estimated number of emigrants produced downstream of the trap to the estimate of emigrants produced upstream of the trap location.